 Best Grandstands at the Canadian Grand Prix

-Grandstands 11 and 12: Senna Curve
+Grandstands 11 & 12: Senna Curve

-The downside of being seated here for some is the walk.
-This is about the furthest point from the Jean-Drapeau metro station and given the circuit’s elongated form, that is quite a distance (about 3.5km) and certainly something worth taking into account if you have some mobility issues or just plain don’t like walking.
+The downside of these grandstands is the trek to get there.
+This is about the furthest point from the metro station, and given the circuit’s elongated form, that is quite a distance (about 3.5km).

-Grandstand 11 (sections 1, 2, and 3) offers views all the way from a distant ‘Wall of Champions’ and the final corner to the exit of the Senna curve – a view that also encompasses the starting grid, turn 1 and the exit of the pitlane.
-Grandstand 11, sections 1 to 3 just edges out neighboring Grandstand 12 as the best grandstand at the Canadian Grand Prix; but it’s a photo finish.
+Grandstand 11 (sections 1, 2, and 3) offers views from a distant ‘Wall of Champions’ and the final corner to the exit of the Senna curve.
+It’s a giant view encompassing the starting grid, turn 1 and the pit lane exit.

 grandstand 11